simonisHereHelp/apron/isHere_UO.md

-# isHere.help – User Onboarding for the AI Retail Era
+# isHere.help – On-Site User Onboarding for Consumer-Facing AI Systems

-**Helping Retailers & Service Businesses Onboard Users for Their New AI Systems**
+**Helping Retailers and Service Businesses Guide Consumer Users Through Their New AI Tools**

-As AI and Large Language Models (LLMs) continue to transform how businesses serve customers, retailers and service providers are rolling out intelligent assistants and in-house LLM-powered platforms—hereafter referred to as **the New APP**.
+As AI and Large Language Models (LLMs) enter the retail and service landscape, many businesses are launching intelligent assistants and in-house LLM-powered tools—referred to hereafter as **the New APP**.

-Yet, adoption doesn’t happen automatically.
-Successful onboarding requires more than just technical orientation.
-It demands *real customer education*, *live demonstrations*, and *optimized usage guidance* to unlock the full potential of these powerful systems.
+Yet, adoption by **consumer users** isn’t automatic.
+They need guidance.
+They need to know *why* and *how* to use the New APP to solve real-life needs—and businesses need that usage to translate into commercial value.

-That’s where **isHere.help** comes in.
+That’s where **isHere.help** comes in—with a hands-on, **On-Site UO (User Onboarding)** program built for real-world retail and consumer-service environments.

 ---

-## ✅ What We Do

-We provide **hands-on User Onboarding (UO)** programs tailored for businesses launching LLM-based systems.
-Whether you're deploying an AI assistant at a retail location or introducing a customer service chatbot, we make sure your customers—and your staff—know how to use it **for real results**.

-### 📌 Scope of Services
+## 🧭 Scope of Work: On-Site UO Program

-- **UO Strategy & Planning**
-  We assess your business objectives and New APP capabilities to define success metrics, onboarding goals, and performance outcomes.

-- **Query Templates & Best Practices**
-  We craft and deliver curated example queries tailored to your business domain—enabling users to unlock the most effective responses from your LLM assistant.

-- **Live Demo Booth Setup**
-  We build and operate on-site demo booths where real customers engage with the New APP.
-We guide users with hands-on examples and capture valuable feedback.
+- **1. In-Person Consumer UO Delivery**
+  We design and deliver **on-site onboarding sessions** for consumer users at your store, branch, or customer service location—ensuring your customers know how to use the New APP confidently and effectively.

+- **2. Live Feedback from Real Consumers**
+  Capture insights and reactions directly from **live consumer interactions**, helping improve your AI product and measure adoption progress.

+- **3. Business-Aligned Success Metrics**
+  Define and track onboarding success in relation to **site-level commerce metrics** like foot traffic conversion, AI usage rates, and average basket size uplift.

 ---

-## 🚀 Why Choose isHere.help?

-- **Fast and Effective Rollouts**
-  We help accelerate user recruitment and engagement during the critical early phase of your New APP launch.

-- **LLM-Optimized User Training**
-  Most LLM systems are only as good as the prompts they receive.
-We train users to ask better questions—so your AI can deliver smarter results.

-- **Revenue-Oriented Outcomes**
-  Through targeted query demonstrations, we teach customers how to use your system in ways that increase basket size, drive conversions, and improve service interactions.
+## 💼 Our Services

+### 🧠 UO Strategy & Planning
+We align with your business goals and the design of your LLM system to craft a **consumer onboarding journey** that delivers measurable outcomes.

+### 📝 Consumer-Friendly Query Templates
+We create curated, example-based queries to show **consumer users** how to get the best possible results from the New APP—ensuring your AI delivers clarity, speed, and relevance.

+### 🏕️ Demo Booth Activation (On-Site)
+We install and operate **on-site demo booths** that introduce **everyday consumers** to your AI assistant, with walk-up guidance, scenario-based prompts, and real-time use demos.

 ---

-## 🎯 Ideal For

-- Retailers launching AI assistants or LLM-driven help desks
-- Service businesses deploying AI-enhanced booking or support tools
-- Teams seeking hands-on UO programs for staff and end users
-- Locations that need live, on-site customer onboarding events
+## ⚡ Why isHere.help?

+- **Rapid Consumer Rollouts**
+  We help drive initial **consumer adoption** at launch—boosting engagement from Day One.

+- **Better Queries, Smarter Results**
+  LLMs depend on well-structured input.
+We teach consumer users how to ask better questions—and help them build confidence in using AI systems.

+- **Revenue-Linked UO Strategy**
+  Our demos don’t just inform—they **drive results**, showing how optimized queries can lead to **larger baskets**, upsells, and return visits.

 ---

-## 🧩 Sample Use Cases

-- Home improvement store launches a DIY Assistant: we staff a demo station to help customers get real-time help on projects
-- Telecom service introduces AI helpdesk: we onboard walk-in customers on how to use the New APP for billing or troubleshooting
-- Bank deploys LLM chatbot: we conduct query template workshops for staff to ensure consistent, high-value interactions
+## 🌍 Who We Serve

+- **Retailers** launching AI-based product advisors or shopping assistants
+- **Service businesses** adopting AI for customer service, billing, or appointment scheduling
+- **Franchise locations or branches** needing on-site activation events
+- **Any business onboarding consumer users to AI-powered systems**

 ---

+## 🧩 Sample Engagements

+- **Home Improvement Retailer** deploys a project assistant: we operate a weekend booth helping shoppers ask tool- or material-specific queries tied to their DIY tasks
+- **Utility Service Provider** introduces a billing chatbot: we walk-in guide customers at the front counter using printed prompt cards and visual aids
+- **Coffee Chain** offers an AI-powered store finder and deal recommender: we train consumers to use the New APP through site-based demos and QR-triggered prompts

+---

+## 📍 Location & Availability

+**San Diego, California, United States**
+Hybrid service model: on-site UO + remote strategic consulting
+Active since **Aug 2022**

+---

-## 📞 Get in Touch
+## 📞 Contact Us

-Want to bring your New APP to life?
-Let’s build an onboarding program that works.
+Need help rolling out your consumer-facing AI system?

 📧 hello@ishere.help
 🌐 www.ishere.help
-📍 Available for on-site programs across the U.S.
+📍 Available for seasonal or ongoing UO programs across the U.S.

 ---

 **isHere.help**
-User Onboarding Specialists for the AI Retail Revolution
+*Consumer-Focused On-Site User Onboarding for the Age of AI*
-“LLM-Powered Systems Deserve Real-World Adoption”
+“LLM Tools Work Best When Real Customers Know How to Use Them”